TMB-ADMB-Workshops/June2016-Developers-Workshop/Report.md

   newtonOption(obj,silent=FALSE)
   ```

-  However, you will know that they would have been generated if “ustep” is less than one.
+  However, you will know that they would have been generated if "ustep" is less than one.

 <a name="admbfoundation"/>
 ADMB Foundation Meeting